 See: swimming sessions

-These are the times the session starts, so swimmers must arrive about 10 minutes earlier to allow time to get changed and be on poolside ready to swim.
+These are the times the session starts, so swimmers must arrive about 10 minutes earlier to allow time to get changed and be on the poolside ready to swim.

 It is important that swimmers attend regularly, as this is the only way that they will improve both their fitness and technique.
 If unable to attend a session, please let the coach know in advance.